Wildlife in Selous National Park

 A Little Bee Eater perched upon a branch

-How can to enjoy wildlife in Selous Game Reserve
+How to enjoy wildlife in Selous National Park?

-Wildlife viewing becomes an exciting adventure when you choose to hop on the wide range of activities provided by Selous Game Reserve.
-Apart from a regular jeep safari, you can do the following
+Wildlife viewing in Selous becomes an exciting adventure when you choose to hop on the wide range of activities provided by this national park.
+Apart from a regular Jeep safari, you can do the following:

 1. Walking safaris

 Walking safaris are one of the best ways to explore the vast landscape of the reserve.
-Selous offers walking safaris with experienced guides accompanying along with the tourists.
-Through walking safaris, you will get an opportunity to be close to Tanzania’s wilderness as never before.
+Selous offers walking safaris with experienced guides accompanying the tourists.
+Through walking safaris, you will get the opportunity to be close to Tanzania’s wilderness as never before.

 Tourists observing their surrounding in a walking safari